Bangladesh: Can student uprising bring new, young leaders? – DW – 07/29/2024

 'Growing distrust towards the government'

-Bangladesh Nationalist Party (BNP), the country's largest opposition party, expressed "surprise" at the emergence of this movement.
-Barrister Ruhul Quddus Kazal, a member of the party's central committee, thinks that this protest has unmasked the profound public scepticism towards the ruling Awami League, which has ruled the country for 16 years.
+The Bangladesh Nationalist Party (BNP), the country's largest opposition party, expressed "surprise" at the emergence of this movement.
+Barrister Ruhul Quddus Kazal, a member of the party's central committee, thins that the protests have unmasked the profound public scepticism towards the ruling Awami League, which has ruled the country for 16 years.

 "I think the government will do a lot of calculations now.
 They have to come out of the mindset that they have a license to do whatever they wanted for next five years," Kazal told DW.

 The Awami League won the 2008 election conducted under the military-backed caretaker government.
-It has since won three more elections in 2014, 2018 and most recently in 2024.
-However, these three national elections have been marred by allegations of vote rigging and boycotts from the opposition.
+It has since won three more elections, in 2014, 2018 and most recently in 2024.
+However, all three national elections were marred by allegations of vote rigging and boycotts from the opposition.

 How ruling Awami League views protests?

-Prime Minister Sheikh Hasina and other leaders of the Awami League are insisting that the movement was fundamentally hijacked from the students by the opposition parties, namely Bangladesh Jamaat-e-Islami and BNP.
+Prime Minister Sheikh Hasina and other leaders of the Awami League are insisting that the movement was effectively hijacked from the students by the opposition parties, namely Bangladesh Jamaat-e-Islami and BNP.

-Awami League's Joint General Secretary AFM Bahauddin Nasim claims that "malevolent" and "anti-liberation war" elements were involved in the violent episodes of the movement — referring to the independence war from Pakistan in 1971.
+The Awami League's Joint General Secretary AFM Bahauddin Nasim claimed that "malevolent" and "anti-liberation war" elements were involved in the violent episodes of the movement — referring to the independence war from Pakistan in 1971.

-"We acknowledge a lack of coordination among us, and we understand that there was a gap in the leadership as well," Nasim said.
+"We acknowledge a lack of coordination among us, and we understand that there was a gap in the leadership as well," he said.

-"We have a significant amount of work ahead of us," he added, while also emphasizing that any future policies would be determined by deliberations inside the ruling party.
+"We have a significant amount of work ahead of us," Nasim added, while emphasizing that any future policies would be determined by deliberations inside the ruling party.

 No more 'facade of democracy'